-BayCare Health System hospitals provide care for emergency medical conditions for patients regardless of source of payment, eligibility for financial assistance or lack of insurance coverage, and no requests for payment will be made before a medical screening is completed.
+BayCare hospitals provide care for emergency medical conditions for patients regardless of source of payment, eligibility for financial assistance or lack of insurance coverage, and no requests for payment will be made before a medical screening is completed.
 The hospitals won't engage in debt collection activities that interfere with the provision of emergency medical care or take other actions that discourage individuals from seeking emergency medical care.
-Financial Assistance team members will be available to patients during designated times to assist patients with determining their eligibility for federal, state and county financial assistance programs.
-Final authority for determining eligibility and whether reasonable efforts were made to determine eligibility for financial assistance lies with the Vice President of Patient Financial Solutions.
+Financial Assistance team members will be available to patients during designated times to help patients determine their eligibility for federal, state and county financial assistance programs.
+Final authority for determining eligibility and whether reasonable efforts were made to determine eligibility for financial assistance lies with the vice president of Patient Financial Solutions.